SietseAchterop/RtcNoordApp/README.md

 We can select the different sensors by checking the sensors, here two sensors are selected.
 Data from the currently selected pieces are shown in the right part of the screen.

+In the report properties are distilled from the pieces into some tables.
+It is, for the these properties to be as usefull as possible, important to select the pieces in such a way that rowing is constant within the piece.
+So no starts of variations in tempo and power.

+You can of course select a start in a piece, but most properties mentioned in the tables, like power, are not very usefull.
+In such a case you probably will look more to the plots in the View piece tab.

 ![Eerste](docs/SetupPieces.png)